Do you need a work permit?

 Apply for a work permit

-The requirements and processing times depend on the kind of work you will do when you come to Canada.
+How you apply and how long it will take to process your application will depend on the kind of work you will do when you come to Canada.

-If your family members want to work in Canada
+If your spouse wants to work in Canada

-- A letter from your current employer confirming employment or a copy of your employment offer or contract; AND
+- letter from your current employer that confirms you work there, or a copy of your employment offer or contract, and

-- A copy of one of your pay slips.
+- copy of one of your pay slips.

 - Date Modified: